codecomet-io/go-alkali/builder/README.md

 top-level struct. `Run` and `Export` clearly belong to a notion of one operation, while the rest belongs to a `controller`.
 Furthermore, `Secrets` (inside `Options`) is also run-dependent.

+### About init

+Unfortunately, buildkit does:
+* use environment variables as the only mean to customize certain things (eg: `BUILDKIT_COLORS`)
+* also buildkit is setting these from the environment inside an `init()` function

+This makes it impossible to override them, unless we manipulate these env variables *before* the `init()` function is called.
+Given go import ordering...